How to Regrow Your Grocery List and Get Free Food

 Image illustrates how to regrow your grocery list with potatoes.

-Regrowing organic potatoes is one of my favorite low-effort ways to get free food from what I already have on hand.
+Regrowing organic potatoes is one of my favorite, low-effort ways to regrow from scraps and get free food from what I already have on hand.
 If you’ve got a sprouting potato in your pantry, don’t toss it—plant it!
-I simply cut the potato into chunks, making sure each piece has at least one good “eye” (those little sprouting spots), then let them dry out for a day to prevent rotting.
+I start by cutting the potato into chunks, making sure each piece has at least one healthy “eye” (those little sprouting spots), then let them dry for a day to prevent rot.

-From there, I plant them about 4 inches deep in a garden bed or a bucket filled with loose, well-draining soil (perfect for decks and patios!)
-As the plants grow, I keep adding soil or straw to “hill them up” and encourage more tuber growth.
-A few months later, I’m digging into a harvest of homegrown, organic potatoes—no trip to the store needed!
+Next, I plant them about 4 inches deep in a garden bed or a large container filled with loose, well-draining soil—perfect for small spaces, decks, or patios.
+As the plants grow, I gradually add more soil or straw to “hill them up,” which encourages bigger tuber growth.
+Within a few months, I’m harvesting homegrown, organic potatoes—saving money and skipping the store entirely.
+This is one of the easiest ways to regrow your grocery list while enjoying fresh, organic produce right at home!

 Sweet Potatoes